Wolfram Heicking: Early life and education

+Career

-His professional career began in 1951 with an appointment as an academic assistant at the Institute for Music Education at Berlin University.
-From 1952 he was also teaching composition at the nearby Hanns Eisler Music Academy ("Hochschule für Musik "Hanns Eisler" - as that institution was subsequently renamed).
+Heicking's professional career began in 1951 with an appointment as an academic assistant at the Institute for Music Education at Berlin University.
+From 1952, he was also teaching composition at the nearby Hanns Eisler Music Academy ("Hochschule für Musik "Hanns Eisler" - as that institution was subsequently renamed).
 During this period he was working on his doctorate, which he received in 1959 for a piece of work entitled "Die Entwicklung von Klangvorstellungen" (loosely, "The development of ideas in sound").
 Ten years later he was appointed to a professorship in composition.

-As a composer, Wolfram Heicking's output is extensive.
+As a composer, Wolfram Heicking's output was extensive.
 His music organically combines various different styles and epochs.
 Jazz and pop elements are synthesised into classical structures.
 He has written instrumental music, stage works and songs.
 He has produced a large number of sound-track scores for radio plays and films.
 Working with Gisela May, Kurt Masur, Manfred Krug and Jochen Kowalski, Prof. Wolfram Heicking is acknowledged as one of the "backroom boys" supporting the "Philharmonic Violins" ("Philharmonische Geigen") ensemble from the Berlin Philharmonic.

+Later life and death

-Today Heicking lives as a freelance composer in Kleinmachnow on the southern edge of Berlin.
-A supportive newspaper report of his ninetieth birthday notes that he remains in place as the popular chairman of the Berlin Composers' Association, a post in which comrades continue to appreciate his open, thoughtful and undogmatic approach to current problems (genoss er auch... allseits Sympathien wegen seiner offenen, besonnenen, undogmatischen Herangehensweise an bestehende Probleme").
+Heicking later lived as a freelance composer in Kleinmachnow on the southern edge of Berlin.
+A supportive newspaper report of his 90th birthday noted that he remained in place as the popular chairman of the Berlin Composers' Association, a post in which comrades continued to appreciate his open, thoughtful and undogmatic approach to current problems (genoss er auch... allseits Sympathien wegen seiner offenen, besonnenen, undogmatischen Herangehensweise an bestehende Probleme").

+Wolfram Heicking died on 19 August 2023, at the age of 96.